octopress/hooks/test/post_write_page.md

 ---
 ---
-This page hasn’t been written
+This page hasn't been written